 ...that is just 14 characters (including the http:// and the final backslash).
 However:

 Historically this mattered with platforms such as Twitter which has a character limit of 140 characters per post.
-In some cases the URL could be longer than the tweet itself!
+In some cases, the URL could be longer than the tweet itself!

 In time, some URL shortening services added extra features which would give you basic tracking information to show you how many people clicked on a link.

-From 2010, Twitter started automatically shortening links themselves, which made it easier for everyone to use short URLs and not use up those precious characters with a link!
+In 2010, Twitter started automatically shortening links themselves, which made it easier for everyone to use short URLs and not use up those precious characters with a link!
 In 2011, Twitter made some improvements, and now Twitter shortens all links with their t.co URL shortener.
 It is important to point out that Twitter doesn’t always visibly shorten the link to a t.co url.
 You can see at least part of the link:

 If you post a link of an already shortened URL, Twitter will display this link.
-However it will actually direct you to its short link using t.co.
-This will then redirect to your short URL which will then direct to the final URL.
+However, it will actually direct you to its short link using t.co.
+This will then redirect to your short URL, which will then direct to the final URL.
 It’s important to know this, because it is possible to display your branded URL whilst being able to analyse click-throughs via Twitter Analytics and the analytics via your custom URL shortener

 A branded short domain allows you to use a custom domain instead of the standard URL your URL shortener uses.
-For example instead of http://bit.ly/ZtLjZm you could have http://to.iag.me/ZtLjZm
+For example, instead of http://bit.ly/ZtLjZm you could have http://to.iag.me/ZtLjZm

 Enter bitly